 Location: Stortorget Square (Old Town)

 The annual Mercatini di Natale in Verona, Italy takes place from mid-November to late December and transforms this already jaw-dropping destination into a festive dreamland.
 It features 300+ stalls offering regional foods, beautiful handicrafts and all sorts of German specialities.
-This Italian/German cross-over makes for a wonderful multi-cultural festive event – lookout for the nativity scenes from around the world exhibited in the underground passageways of the Roman Arena and remember to sample some fragrant panettone or nutty croccante while you’re at it.
+This Italian/German cross-over makes for a wonderful multi-cultural festive event.
+Look out for the nativity scenes from around the world exhibited in the underground passageways of the Roman Arena, and don’t forget to sample some fragrant panettone or nutty croccante!

 Location: Piazza dei Signori, Verona

 This market hosted in Piazza Santa Croce was inspired by the traditional German Heidelberg market.
-You will find more than 55 wooden huts selling traditional German delicacies and different products like furniture, Christmas decorations and delicious snacks like strudel and gingerbread.
+You will find more than 55 wooden huts selling traditional German delicacies and different products like furniture, Christmas decorations and delicious snacks such as strudel and gingerbread.

-The most famous of all Italian Christmas markets you will find in the eternal city.
-Hosted on the ancient Piazza Navona where the Stadium of Domitian, Bernini’s Fountain of Four Rivers and the Pamphilj Palace can be found.
-Watch street performers go, while you browse the wonderful array of things to buy like Befana puppets, local art, Christmas decorations and toys.
+The most famous of all Italian Christmas markets is found in the “Eternal City.”
+The Mercatino di Natale della Befana is hosted in the ancient Piazza Navona where the Stadium of Domitian, Bernini’s Fountain of Four Rivers and the Pamphilj Palace are located.
+Watch street performers while you browse the wonderful array of things to buy like Befana puppets, local art, Christmas decorations and toys.

 Date: End December – Early January